ubilab-escape/first-door/README.md

 * One "master" device, the other globes are slaves
 * operator sends #participants, then each globe determines if it is activated or deactivated (according to globe ID which can be set over MQTT)
 * Slave globes:
-...*check if globe is touched
+	* check if globe is touched
-...*send touched/ untouched message to master globe
+	* send touched/ untouched message to master globe
 * Master globes:
-	** check if globe is touched
+	* check if globe is touched
-	** count number of touched slaves
+	* count number of touched slaves
-	** trigger opening of door if all participating globes are touched simultaneously ** trigger closing of door if not all participating globes are touched ** activate environment LEDs according to number of touched slaves to provide feedback to the user ** deactivates all globes as soon as door is closed and send puzzle solved message
+	* trigger opening of door if all participating globes are touched simultaneously
+	* trigger closing of door if not all participating globes are touched
+	* activate environment LEDs according to number of touched slaves to provide feedback to the user
+	* deactivates all globes as soon as door is closed and send puzzle solved message

 ### Hardware ###
 * PowerMeter (Hardware Box containing ESP8266 and AC current sensor )
 * 4 usb powered plasma globes

 ### Software ###
+The following flow chart only represents the basic function of the code and does not show every detail!

 ### MQTT Communication ###